spinnaker/spinnaker.github.io/guides/user/plugins/index.md

 ## Add a plugin repository using Halyard

+_Note: Your plugins.json and repository.json files must be in a location that Spinnaker can access.
+Token authentication to private repositories is not supported.
+Consider storing your plugins and repository files in an AWS S3 bucket (or similar) instead of a private repository._

 When you configure a repository, you tell Spinnaker where to find the `plugins.json` file that defines the plugins you want to use.
 Each plugin repository entry in Spinnaker consists of a unique name and a URL.

 If you want a repository to point to a single `plugins.json` file, you add it like this: